corford/ansible-role-amz-cloudwatch-agent/README.md

-# Ansible Role: amz-cloudwatch-agent
+# Ansible Role: amz-cwagent

-Ansible role to download, install and run Amazon CloudWatch Agent.
+Ansible role to download, install and run the Amazon CloudWatch Agent.

 This role will initialise and start the agent with a simple file based config.
 You can overwrite this by pointing the `amz_cwagent_agent_template` and/or `amz_cwagent_metrics_template` variables to different templates.